TheMrSheldon/libsnake/README.md

 ## Build process:
  1. Clone this repository
  1. Open the cloned repository in VSCode
- 1. Strg+Shift+P and enter "CMake: Configure"
+ 1. Ctrl+Shift+P and enter "CMake: Configure"
  1. You may get asked to select a Kit: select your prefered compiler
- 1. Strg+Shift+P and enter "CMake: Build"
+ 1. Ctrl+Shift+P and enter "CMake: Build"